HowTo: ESPEasy – Connect VL53L0X / VL53L1X distance sensor to the ESP8266 / ESP32 and read its data

 Collect required parts

-So that the USB cable for the power supply can also be inserted watertight into the housing, you should use a cable gland.
+To ensure that the USB cable for the power supply can be routed into the housing in a waterproof manner, you should use a cable gland.
 This is the only way to permanently prevent water from penetrating the housing over time.

-To be able to mount this cable gland in the housing, a thread must first be cut into the housing.
-The cutting of internal threads is also explained in detail in the article Mechanics—Cut internal thread.
+In order to be able to mount this cable gland in the housing, a thread must first be cut into the housing.
+Cutting internal threads is also discussed in the article Mechanics – cutting internal threads explained in detail.

-As usual, place the tap as straight as possible and cut the thread.
-Remember to turn back half a turn after each turn to break off the chip.
+As usual, place the tap as straight as possible.
+Also remember to turn back one revolution after each complete revolution to break off the chip.

-As soon as you have completely cut the thread with the tap, the whole …
+As soon as you have cut the entire thread with the thread cutter, the whole thing should...

 Now you can screw the cable gland into the freshly cut thread.

-This way you will quickly notice whether the thread is completely cut or not.
+In this way you will also quickly determine whether the thread is completely cut or not.

-If you kept the tap straight while cutting the thread, you can now also see that the sealing ring is pressed evenly against the housing everywhere and thus also seals well.
+If you held the tap straight while cutting the thread, you can now see that the sealing ring is pressed evenly against the housing everywhere and therefore seals well.

 Prepare the distance sensor

-Now it is time to prepare to install the actual sensor.
+Now it's time to prepare to install the actual sensor.
 This communicates with the microcontroller via the I2C bus and therefore requires a total of four lines.

-Prepare the connection line by stripping the ends of the individual lines 5mm each and tin it with a little solder.
+Prepare the connecting cable by stripping 5 mm of insulation from the ends of the individual cables and tinning them with a little solder.

-Then you can also prepare the actual sensor by first tinning the contacts "VCC", "GND", "SCL" and "SDA" with some solder.
+You can then prepare the actual sensor by first tinning the contacts “VCC”, “GND”, “SCL” and “SDA” with some solder.

 At this point you can also remove the yellowish protective film from the sensor surface.